sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 ### Introduction

-The SidecarT board is designed to access to a remote Atari ST database of floppy images with hundreds of images and thousands of applications.
-Thanks to this database, the SidecarT board can easily find and launch software in an easy way.
+The Multi-device board is designed to access to a remote Atari ST database of floppy images with hundreds of images and thousands of applications.
+Thanks to this database, the Multi-device board can easily find and launch software in an easy way.
 The previous chapter explained how to configure a generic HTTP server, this chapter will explain how to configure the specific files for the Atari ST database.

 ### The database files